- Cruise Deals

 With so much to do, you could easily spend a week or two in Dubrovnik but, for most travelers, a few days is the norm on a Dubrovnik cruise or itinerary.
-We have put together some of the best things to do in Dubrovnik to accommodate the active travelers, the romantic couples and the history enthusiasts, among others.
+We have put together some of the best things to do in Dubrovnik to accommodate the active travelers, the romantic couples, the Game of Thrones fans and the history enthusiasts.
 Our travel experts know everything about Dubrovnik and Croatia – many of whom live here – so please get in touch with any questions you may have.

 From the air, flying over Dubrovnik will take you back to the foundation of the Dark Ages.
-The whole city is enclosed by a wall (a maximum height of 25 meters) which immediately gives it medieval characteristics.
+The whole city is enclosed by the famous Dubrovnik city walls (a maximum height of 25 meters) which immediately gives it medieval characteristics.
 The wall extends almost 2,000 meters in length, encompassing forts, towers and bastions along the way.
 During the 13th century, the impressive walls of Dubrovnik were built as a defence barrier.

 Today, the walls remain strong and sturdy.
 Walking the walls of Dubrovnik is regarded one of the best things to do in the city, and being a UNESCO world heritage site, these walls are carefully protected and restored if any damage arises.
 Ploče Gate was built in the 14th century and is the main entrance from Dubrovnik’s Old Town.
 As you leave the gate, you will see a spectacular fort (named St. John) on the right-hand side.
 Walking the walls of Dubrovnik can take anywhere between an hour and a half to two hours, depending on your pace.
 Walking the Dubrovnik City walls is a great starting place for a trip to Dubrovnik.

 Along with fresh fish and seafood, Dubrovnik also boasts a fantastic local brewery scene.
 In particular, the city is a leading pioneer in craft beer with innovative brewers who have had years of experience in the industry.
-A name you will hear regularly during your stay is the Dubrovnik Brewery Company (DBC) who, over the last three years or so, have become the front-runners in Croatia’s craft beer.
+A name you will hear regularly during your stay is the Dubrovnik Brewery Company (DBC) who, over the last three years or so, have become the front-runners in Croatia’s craft beer and is one of the top attractions in Dubrovnik.